Lelong numbers of currents of full mass intersection: Proof of Theorems and

 Let $T'_j:= \sigma'^* T_j$ and $\alpha'_j:= \sigma'^* \alpha_j$.
 One should note that $T'_1, \ldots, T'_m$ might not be of full mass intersection, however, we still have

 for every closed smooth $(n-m,n-m)$-form $\Phi$ on $X$.
 We will use $\Phi:= \omega^{n-m}$.
 Observe that

-because $\sigma'$ is isomorphic outside the singularity of $V$ and $[V] \wedge \Phi \not =0$ (here we use $\dim V \ge n-m$).
+because $\sigma'$ is a biholomorphism on an open Zariski set containing the regular part of $V$ and $[V] \wedge \Phi \not =0$ (here we use $\dim V \ge n-m$).
 This together with (\ref{eq-alphaphayphayPhigiaikidi}) and the observation at the end of Step 1 allows us to apply Step 1 to $X',\alpha'_j$ and $T'_j$ to obtain that there exist an index $j_0$ such that

 On the other hand, by construction of $\sigma'$, we get $\nu(T'_j, V')= \nu(T_j, V)$ for every $j$, a similar property also holds for $T_{j,\min}$.
 It follows that

 Hence, we get $\nu(T_{j_0,\min}, V) = \nu(T_{j_0},V)$.
 This finishes the proof. \end{proof}